-- 20.1.
-Unless the text clearly states otherwise, communications by fax machine, electronic mail (e-mail), and similar technological means shall count as written communications for purposes of these procedures. - 20.2.
+- 20.2.
 MVD contracts shall be signed with ink on paper unless the state and taxpayer each agrees to substitute one or more facsimile signatures.
-A facsimile signature for purposes of these procedures is a signature created or transferred by fax machine, over the internet as an image, or by similar technology, which the sender intends to be used to indicate and memorialize the sender's acceptance of an MVD contract. - 20.3.
-The Commission may communicate with states and taxpayers through the internet, including its world wide web and electronic mail features.
+Agreements may be signed in counterparts, each one of which is considered an original, and all of which constitute one and the same instrument.
+An electronically scanned and transmitted version (e.g., PDF version) of an original signature, or a verifiable digital signature shall be considered a valid signature.
+A facsimile signature for purposes of these procedures is a signature created or transferred by fax-machine, over the internet as an image, or by similar technology, which the sender intends to be used to indicate and memorialize the sender's acceptance of an MVD contract. - 20.3.
+The Commission may communicate with states and taxpayers through the internet, including its-the world wide web and electronic mail-features.
 However, unless authorized in writing by the taxpayer or adequate encryption or reasonable safeguards are used, neither the Commission nor a state shall transfer over the internet in a manner susceptible of interception by an unauthorized person any confidential taxpayer information, such as a taxpayer's name, taxpayer identification number, telephone number, address, amount owed, factual circumstances, et cetera.